IslandsHacker/Roblox-Islands-Coin-Dupe/README.md

 How To Use

-Download Folder
+1. Download Folder

-Unzip file
+2. Unzip file

+3.run script ingame

-run script ingame and get input key
+4. input key

-dupe
+5. dupe